quintel/documentation/developer/Deploy.markdown

 If the full-text search doesn't work, make sure SOLR is running (it's managed by a tomcat instance).

-When everything's fine you can remove the notice from the live server.
+When everything's fine you can remove the notice from the live server (unless it was removed when you overwrote the production database).